natelgrw/amax_models/README.md

 ## 📋 Data Sources Used

-Detailed information on the data sources comprising AMAX-1 can be found in the linked HuggingFace repository.
+Detailed information on the data sources comprising AMAX-1 can be found in the linked Hugging Face repository above.

 ## ✒️ Citation